reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/invoke-spolistdesign-to-create-instances-of-lists-libraires.md

 That's great that we can create a document library using the custom list/library template, however there are some settings like versionings , indexed columns, permissions, etc.. which are not included in the list design template.

-I have used a PowerShell script with the cmdlet Invoke-SPOListDesign to apply the site design recursively to create multiple instances of the document library updating the internal name and display name based on the csv file and update the settings like creating indexed columns and setting versioning.
+I have used a PowerShell script with the cmdlet Invoke-PnPListDesign to apply the site design recursively to create multiple instances of the document library updating the internal name and display name based on the csv file and update the settings like creating indexed columns and setting versioning.

 Sample CSV file format saved as libraries.csv